gshipley/summitlab14/Chapters/03-Installation.md

   # host1={host1 IP address}; host2={host2 IP address}

+For example, if the instructor gave me the following information:
+* Broker IP Address = 209.132.179.41
+* Node IP Address = 209.132.179.75

+**Note:** Perform the following command on the node host.

+I would enter in the following command:

+    # host1=209.132.179.41; host2=209.132.179.75

 Now launch the installation script:

 	# sh openshift.sh install_components=node cartridges=all,-jboss,-jenkins,-postgres,-diy domain=apps.example.com hosts_domain=hosts.example.com named_ip_addr=$host1 node_hostname=node.hosts.example.com node_ip_addr=$host2 install_method=rhn

 The installation script will take a while depending on the speed of the connection at your location and the number of RPM packages that need to be installed.
 During this time, the instructor will lecture about the architecture of OpenShift Enterprise.

+Once the installation has completed, reboot the broker host and then the node host with the following command:

+    # shutdown -r now

 **Lab 3 Complete!**